desmondmorris/node-twitter/README.md

 ## Requests

-You now have the ability to make GET and POST requests against the API via the convenience methods.
+You now have the ability to make GET and POST requests against the API via the convenience methods:

 ```javascript
 client.get(path, params, callback);